-We're open 8am to 8pm Monday to Friday, and 9am to 1pm Saturday.
+We're open 8am to 6pm Monday to Friday, and 9am to 1pm Saturday.
 We record all calls.

-Our self-service lines are open 7 days a week - except between 5am and 6am each day.
+Our self-service lines are open 7 days a week.
 They offer a range of automated options, especially if you're enrolled with voice ID.